MEdwards0/aa-proto-project/readme.md

 `npm start`

-- The application should now be running.
+The application should now be running.
+If no settings have been altered, the exposed port will be 3000.
+Going to localhost:3000 on your browser should connect to the homepage.